The 2023 APEX Awards

 This award recognizes one attorney who has made significant contributions to the professional community, especially the community of young lawyers, within their initial years of practice.
 Recipients must be active WSBA members within five years of admission to any bar association or less than 36 years of age.

 Pro Bono and Public Service Awards

 These awards are presented to an individual, a lawyer, other legal professional, law firm, or other legal entity for outstanding cumulative efforts in providing pro bono services or who gives back in meaningful ways to the public, the community, or to the legal profession.
-Nominations considered in two categories: 1) for an individual, or solo or small firm practitioner; 2) for a multi-person law firm or organization.
+Nominations considered in two categories: for an individual or solo/small-firm practitioner and for a multi-person law firm or organization.